Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: An Alternative Approach to Problem

-However, following the same logic as Theorem \ref{thm2}, since any fractional perfect matching is in the matroid polytope of $M$, we can always losslessly round any fractional perfect matching to an independent set in matroid $M$.
-For this example, we can for instance round the fractional assignments to
+However, following the same logic as \Cref{thm2}, because any fractional perfect matching is in the matroid polytope of $M$, we can always losslessly round any fractional perfect matching to an independent set in matroid $M$.
+For this example, we can, for instance, round $\mathbf{x}$ above to:

-This will be done by the Pipage rounding of \cite{ageev2004pipage}, as used by \cite{calinescu2011maximizing}.
-Next in our rounding this will be turned into:
+which is an independent set of the matroid $M$.
+This rounding can be achieved through the Pipage rounding of \cite{ageev2004pipage}, as used by \cite{calinescu2011maximizing}.
+Then, through our post-processing step in \Cref{algEngagement}, this matrix becomes

-since the repetition of the first item will be removed and the last item will move one position back.
-Then we add the remaining items (third item) at the end.
-The value of the $G(.)$ on this perfect matching, is no less than the initial point.
+simply because the repetition of the first item is removed and the last item moves one position back.
+Then, we add the remaining items (third item) at the end.
+The value of the $G(.)$ on this perfect matching is no less than the initial point. \end{example}